Unpackerr/unpackerr/README.md

 ## Installation

 -   **Note**: Requires access to your download location.
-    Make sure you set `save_path` correctly in the configuration.
+    Make sure you set the `path` variables correctly in the configuration.

 ### Docker